The Salkantay Trek in its different versions that differ in the number of days always ends in Machu Picchu.

-If you are traveling on your own you will have to buy your entrance to Machu Picchu, train tickets, bus tickets and accommodation in Aguas Calientes.
-You will also need to carefully organize your backpack, which should include: thermal tents, sleeping bag, adequate food, toiletries and more.
+If you are traveling on your own you will have to buy your entrance to Machu Picchu, train tickets, bus tickets, and accommodation in Aguas Calientes.
+You will also need to carefully organize your backpack, which should include: thermal tents, a sleeping bag, adequate food, toiletries, and more.
 The cost depends on how each visitor organizes himself/herself.

 Why Salkantay Trekking is good for you

 The tour to the Salkantay trek, unlike the famous Inca Trail, can be purchased online or in the same city of Cusco with anticipation of days or weeks.
 To find the right option, it is recommended to review the positive and negative comments on the internet tourism forums.

 How should I acclimatize for the Salkantay Trek?

 It is best to acclimatize for one or two days in Cusco before starting the trek.
 You will adapt better to the mountainous geography of the Andes Mountains.
 Remember that you may suffer from altitude sickness symptoms such as nausea, fatigue and headache.
 Do not drink alcoholic beverages before the expected hike.

 On the hike you will find different types of flowers, trees and plants, such as: eucalyptus, molles, icchu (Andean thatch) and beautiful orchids.
 The types of birds and mammals that you can see are: the llama, alpaca, Andean condor, cock of the rock, vizcacha, Andean deer or even the spectacled bear.